jgraph/www.diagrams.net-source/doc/getting-started-editor.md

 categories: [features]
 ---

 diagrams.net is a free and open source diagramming app that you can use online, offline (desktop).

+As a security-first diagramming app for teams, we provide the diagramming functionality, and you choose where to keep your diagram data.
 There are many different [integrations with other platforms and applications](/integrations.html), including [Atlassian Confluence Cloud](/doc/drawio-confluence-cloud.html), Google Documents, Github, Microsoft Word.

 The diagram editor looks the same and offers the same main features no matter where you are using it.
 You can open a diagram created in one integration in another.